 A lot tends to go out the window at the end of the school year.
 You and your class have worked your hardest for 180 days (give or take), and are getting ready to wind down for a well-deserved summer break.
 Of course that comes with the fun of an end-of-year party.

-An end of year party is the perfect chance to give students a little bit of responsibility and some important life lessons – to do with math, of course!
+But just because it’s party time doesn’t mean learning has to go out the window, does it?
+An end-of-year party is the perfect chance to give students a little bit of responsibility and some important life lessons – to do with math, of course!

 Real World Mathematics – It’s Party Time!

-Task your students with the job of planning the class party, either all together or in groups.
-Allowing students to organize the food and equipment for a party enables them to develop the skills of financial responsibility, calculating and comparing ofprices, and measuring and coordinating of supplies.
-Thebest part – they are rewarded at the end of the day by enjoying the fruits of their labor!
+Instead, take some of the burden off your shoulders, and task your students with the job of planning the class party, either all together or in groups.
+Allowing students to organize the food and equipment for a party enables them to develop the skills of financial literacy, calculating and comparing of prices, and measuring and coordinating of supplies.
+The best part – they are rewarded at the end of the day by enjoying the fruits of their labor!